Climate of Italy

 The climate of Italy is highly diverse.
 In most of the inland northern and central regions, the climate ranges from humid subtropical to humid continental and oceanic.
 The climate of the Po Valley geographical region is mostly humid subtropical, with cool winters and hot summers.
-The coastal areas of Liguria, Tuscany and most of the South experience a Mediterranean climate according to the Köppen climate classification.
+The coastal areas of Liguria, Tuscany, and most of the South experience a Mediterranean climate according to the Köppen climate classification.

-Between the north and south there can be a considerable difference in temperature, above all during the winter: on some winter days it can be -2 °C and snowing in Milan, while it is 8 °C in Rome and 20 °C in Palermo.
+Between the north and south, there can be a considerable difference in temperature, especially during in winter: on some winter days, it can be -2 °C and snowing in Milan, while it is 8 °C in Rome and 20 °C in Palermo.
 Temperature differences are less extreme in the summer.
-On 11 August 2021, an agricultural monitoring station near Syracuse recorded 48.8 C which constitutes the official record of the highest temperature in Europe according to the World Meteorological Organization.
+On 11 August 2021, an agricultural monitoring station near Syracuse recorded 48.8 C which constitutes the official record for the highest temperature in Europe according to the World Meteorological Organization.

-Italy is experiencing widespread impacts of climate change, with an increase in extreme events such as heatwaves, droughts and more frequent flooding.
+Italy is experiencing widespread impacts of climate change, with an increase in extreme events such as thunderstorms heatwaves, droughts and more frequent flooding.
 For example, Venice is facing increasing issues due to sea level rise.
-Italy faces many challenges adapting to climate change including the economic, social, and environmental impacts that climate change creates, and an increasingly problematic death toll from the health risks that come with climate change.
+Italy faces many challenges adapting to climate change including the economic, social, and environmental impacts that climate change creates, as well as an increasingly problematic death toll from the health risks that come with climate change.